Joseph-Rance/Computing-Soc-old/README.md

 If anyone wants a talk on something or would like to do a talk plz email me (Joseph Rance)

+# INFO ON NEW SCHOOL YEAR

+As we took a break from doing weekly tutorials to do some programming competitions and the robotic arm, we plan on going back to doing some tutorials again.
+We'll most likely be running from 5 to 6 on Thursday evenings on MS Teams.
+We'll kick off the academic year with a two or thee week set of talks / turorials on unsupervised object detection.
+This will be focussed around what we did for the robotic arm project, although we can extend it to differnt uses as well.
+The plan is for everyone to have the code working by the end of the tutorial.

 ## WebGL/OpenGL presentation

 To change the image, download the folder called 'Joe Cube'.
 Then, upload the file you want on the cube and rename it to 'joe5.png'.
 Then run 'index.html'